 Addition of IT industry veteran and former Federal Chief Information Officer for the US Government under President Obama continues firm’s expansion efforts into critical area of concern for clients.

-Tony Scott has joined Squire Patton Boggs as Senior Data Privacy and Cybersecurity Advisor, further strengthening the firm's Data Privacy & Cybersecurity and Public Policy Practices.
+Tony Scott has joined Squire Patton Boggs as Senior Data Privacy and Cybersecurity Advisor, further strengthening the firm's Data Privacy, Cybersecurity & Digital Assets and Public Policy Practices.
 Over the course of his impressive career, Mr. Scott has held leadership roles in the technology, media & entertainment, automotive, pharmaceutical, and consulting industries where he focused on data governance, cybersecurity, technology improvement and optimization and IT risk management.

 President Obama appointed Mr. Scott as the Federal Government’s CIO in 2015.
 He was responsible for management guidance, budget oversight, IT governance, cybersecurity coordination, and strategy for the Executive Branch.
 His achievements included implementing an overhaul of federal IT policy, creating the first ever government-wide Open Source Policy, and leading the Government’s response to the Office of Personnel Management cyber intrusions through initiatives that ultimately led to the President’s Cybersecurity National Action Plan.